 Montville is a medium-sized town located in the state of Connecticut.
 With a population of 19,396 people and four constituent neighborhoods, Montville is the 57th largest community in Connecticut.

-Montville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Montville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Montville are a mix of both white- and blue-collar jobs.
 Overall, Montville is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Montville who work in office and administrative support (12.82%), sales jobs (10.84%), and personal care services (8.67%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Montville is worth considering.

-The education level of Montville citizens is a little higher than the average for US cities and towns: 21.22% of adults in Montville have at least a bachelor's degree.
+The citizens of Montville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.22% of adults in Montville having a bachelor's degree or advanced degree.